AI News

 • Regulation: The regulatory picture has clarified considerably.
 The FDA has approved hundreds of AI-based medical devices, establishing frameworks for evaluating these tools that other regulatory bodies around the world have largely adopted or adapted.

 Traditionally, drug development takes ten to fifteen years and costs billions of dollars.
 Historically, the failure rate has been punishing.
-However, AI is now compressing these timelines in ways that seemed implausible a decade ago.
+However, artificial intelligence is now compressing these timelines in ways that seemed implausible a decade ago.

 • AlphaFold Impact: The most celebrated example is AlphaFold.
 Google DeepMind developed this AI system to solve the protein structure prediction problem.
 Structural biologists had worked on this challenge for fifty years.